browserengineering/book/book/embeds.md

 `JSContext` to the browser, and that required APIs that browsers restrict for security reasons.
-Setting the security headers wouldn't work, because Chapter 14 embeds a Youtube video, and at the time of writing YouTube doesn't send those headers.
+Setting the security headers wouldn't work, because Chapter 14 embeds a Youtube video, and as I'm writing this YouTube doesn't send those headers.
 In the end, I worked around the issue by not embedding the browser widget and [asking the reader](http://browser.engineering/scripts.html#outline) to open a new browser window.
 :::